 Missouri Mining Commission

-The Missouri Mining Commission and Land Reclamation Program are responsible for the issuance of strip mining permits related to the mining of coal, limestone, sand, gravel, clay, tar sands, barite, sandstone, granite and traprock.
+The Missouri Mining Commission and Land Reclamation Program are responsible for the issuance of strip mining permits related to the mining of limestone, sand, gravel, clay, tar sands, barite, sandstone, granite and traprock.
 As part of the permitting process mining companies must provide financial assurances to the Land Reclamation Program that provide for reclamation should the company not be able to complete this activity.
 After the mining company completes all required reclamation, the commission releases these financial assurances and relieves the companies of any further reclamation liabilities.
 The commission decides when public hearings are necessary.
 Hearings may be granted with respect to a proposed mining permit or when enforcement of a mining permit becomes necessary.

 The commission also oversees Missouri’s Abandoned Mine Land Program.
 This program provides for the reclamation of abandoned coal mine sites within the state that include safety hazards such as steep and unstable highwalls and embankments, open mine shafts, abandoned mining equipment and facilities, dangerous impoundments, unsanitary trash dumps, and subsidence.
 Eligible environmental problems consist of acid mine drainage and sedimentation that pollute and clog streams.
 Finally, Missouri’s abandoned mine land emergency program allows the Land Reclamation Program to abate or control emergency situations in which adverse effects of past coal mining pose an immediate danger to the public.